 - To the south were the natural waterfalls in the Nile which made a naval attack very difficult.

-The greatest weakness was an overland route in the northern corridor which connected the Delta region with the land of the Canaanites and later the Israelites.
-Their greatest strength was the abundance of food they grow and export to other countries.
+The greatest weakness was an overland route in the northern corridor which connected the delta region with the land of the Canaanites and later the Israelites.
+Their greatest strength was the abundance of food they grew and exported to other countries.

 They also had an abundance of gold and precious stones which showed up in the beautiful artwork they produced.
 Egypt ruled by Pharaohs lasted 3,000 years.
 It was the first world power.
-Its history can be divided into 11 major eras and in briefly reviewing these we can also start to see where Egypt is connection to the Jewish people appear.
+Its history can be divided into 11 major eras and in briefly reviewing these we can also see where the Jewish people come into contact with Egypt.

-What we do know for sure are the events and the sequence, as well as the characters involved because God has presented these as that golden thread then spans human history and reveals the story of how He eventually saved mankind from the consequences of sin.
+What we do know for sure are the events and the sequence, as well as the characters involved because God has preserved these as that golden thread that spans human history and reveals the story of how He eventually saved mankind from the consequences of sin.

 Summary and Purpose of Exodus

-Exodus is the history of that return journey and the transformation that God works as He literally creates a new and distinct nation out of a people with no leader, no purpose, and no power having developed as a slave population while living in Egypt.
-Exodus is more foundational as far as the Jewish religion is concerned since it has a more central place in Jewish history than genesis.
+Exodus is the history of that return journey and the transformation that God worked as He literally created a new and distinct nation out of a people with no leader, no purpose and no power having developed as a slave population while living in Egypt.
+Exodus is a more foundational book as far as the Jewish religion is concerned since it has a more central place in Jewish history than Genesis.

 For example, according to Deuteronomy 6:20-25 when an Israelite child asked his parents why they were under so many religious rules and regulations, the answer was to be, "we were slaves of Pharaoh in Egypt, but YHWH brought us out of Egypt with a mighty hand…"

 For the people of Israel their founding event was not the call of Abraham recorded in Genesis, but the events contained in the book of Exodus.
-Their history as a distinct people, the people of God along with the religious practices that guided and confirmed it are all found in Exodus, not Genesis.
-Exodus provides the explanation for the claim that the Jews were the people of God, the chosen people.
+Their history as a distinct people of God, along with the religious practices that guided and confirmed this, are all found in Exodus, not Genesis.
+Exodus provides the explanation for the claim that the Jews were the chosen people of God.